BUDGET: C.E. TOE KICK SAW

 Remodeling a kitchen often requires cutting up and removing old floors.

-But, as many DIY’ers find (and contractors know), removing a subfloor that was put in before the cabinets is a common part of the job.
+But, as many DIY’ers find (and contractors know), removing a subfloor that was put in before the cabinets is a standard part of the job.

-While you can remove trim easily the problem of cutting close to cabinets is often a challenge as toe kicks do not allow traditional power saws into the tight space.
-Which either planned or un-planned leaves DIY’er looking for alternative solutions.
+While you can remove trim easily, cutting close to cabinets is often a challenge, as toe kicks do not allow traditional power saws into the tight space.
+Which, either planned or unplanned, leaves DIY’er looking for alternative solutions.

-Rather than invest in this specialty saw, we’ll show you a few power and hand tools that will do the job.
-And be useful later so your investment is worthwhile.
+Rather than invest in this specialty saw, we’ll show you a few power and hand tools to do the job.
+And be useful later, so your investment is worthwhile.

 toe kick cutting challenges

-Obviously the track saws, circular saws and jigsaws you own aren’t made to fit under a toe kick.
+The track saws, circular saws, and jigsaws you own aren’t made to fit under a toe kick.

 Which leaves any alternative to the traditional toe kick saw to tackle: